ice-csic-astroexotic/ML-Poppyns/docs/_site/tutorials/learning.rst

   python pypopsyn/learning/train.py --configuration examples/learning/config.json

 When launching the training script you can also provide some of the parameters contained in the configuration file directly via :term:`CLI`.
-For example one can provide the paths to the training and validation dataset, the input channels and the labels to ignore, the input shape, the number of parameters to predict, either to apply normalization or standardization to the input, the batch size, the learning rate value and the path where to save the trained model.
+For example one can provide the paths to the training and validation dataset, the input channels and the labels to select, the input shape, the number of parameters to predict, either to apply normalization or standardization to the input, the batch size, the learning rate value and the path where to save the trained model.
 For example you can run a script like the following:

 ::